Author

 The Maryland swimmer has won the past three gold medals in this event.
 Her time of 8 minutes, 12.57 seconds in 2020 was more than a second ahead of Titmus.
 Ledecky was undefeated in 800 free finals in competition for 13 years, until Canada’s Summer McIntosh beat the American at the Zone South Sectionals in Orlando in February 2024.

 Ledecky set the world record at 8:04.79 with her Olympic victory in 2016 and that mark still stands.
-We give her -900 odds of making it four gold medals in a row at the 800-meter distance this summer.
+We give her -900 odds of making it four gold medals in a row at the 800-meter distance.
+Heat races are on Aug.
+2 with the final on Aug.
+3.

 MORE: BetMGM Maryland bonus code